tkarim45/-RAG-System-for-text-files/README.md

 - Which paper received the highest number of stars per hour?

 ### Notes
-- If the question is not related to the provided context, the system will respond with "No information".
+- If the question is not related to the provided context, the system will respond with "No information" or I'm sorry, but based on the provided context I cannot answer that question.